CycloneDX/sbom-utility/README.md

   - Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file (see the `schema` command's [adding schemas](#adding-schemas) section).

 - **[validate](#validate)** enables validation of SBOMs against their declared format (e.g., SPDX, CycloneDX) and version (e.g., "2.2", "1.4", etc.) using their JSON schemas.
-  - Derivative, "customized" schemas can be referenced using the `--variant` flag (e.g., industry or company-specific schemas).
+  - Derivative, "customized" schemas can be used for verification using the `--variant` flag (e.g., industry or company-specific schemas).
-  - You can override an BOM's default version using the `--force` flag (e.g., test an SBOM output against a newer specification version).
+  - You can override an BOM's declared BOM version using the `--force` flag (e.g., verify a BOM against a newer specification version).

 - **[vulnerability](#vulnerability)** produce filterable listings or summarized reports of vulnerabilities from BOM data (i.e., CycloneDX Vulnerability Exploitability eXchange (VEX)) data or independently stored CycloneDX Vulnerability Disclosure Report (VDR) data.